 If you own an open-topped vehicle (jeep, motorcycle, etc.) you may obtain a free decal to attach to your vehicle that will serve as proof of payment at sites that don't have a staffed entrance station.

 No. The Access Pass is valid only at participating Federal recreation sites.
-Visit http://www.recreation.gov for information about Federal recreation sites.

-The pass program is managed by five Federal agencies that operate under different regulations and have different fees.
+The pass program is managed by six Federal agencies that operate under different regulations and have different fees.
 Therefore, the discount program for the Access Pass is not handled in the same way on all Federal recreation lands.

 In general discounts are honored as follows: